April Olrich

 April Olrich (17 July 1931 – 15 April 2014), born Edith April Oelrichs, was an English ballerina and actress, born in Zanzibar, now part of Tanzania.

 Early life

 Edith April Oelrichs was born in Zanzibar in 1931 (some sources incorrectly give 1933), where her father was in charge of the Eastern Telegraph Company.
 She also lived in the Seychelles and Argentina while she was growing up.
-Aged 13, she joined Col de Basil's Original Ballet Russe in Buenos Aires at the Teatro Colón, dancing with the company all over South America and in New York with George Balanchine.
+Aged 13, she joined Colonel Wassily de Basil's Original Ballet Russe in Buenos Aires at the Teatro Colón, dancing with the company all over South America and in New York with George Balanchine.